 - keep a register of all licensed electrical workers who you have employed, including apprentices, which must be available for inspection at all reasonable times by ESV

-NOTE: This can be done by an REC that holds an A class electrician’s licence or a nominated technical supervisor that holds an A class electrician’s licence.
+NOTE: this may be carried out by an REC that holds an A grade electrician’s licence, or a nominated technical supervisor that holds an A grade electrician’s licence

-- ensure all electrical circuits are correctly isolated from supply or adequate precautions are taken to prevent shock or injury (guidance on safe work on low voltage is detailed in AS/NZS 4836)
+- ensure all electrical circuits are correctly isolated from supply, or adequate precautions are taken to prevent shock or injury

-- ensure prescribed electrical installation work is inspected by a licensed electrical inspector prior to energisation of that work; and
+- ensuring prescribed electrical installation work is inspected by a licensed electrical inspector prior to energisation of that work

 - ensure you maintain a nominated person with the appropriate qualifications as:

 - a business supervisor who is responsible for the management and administration of the business; and

 - a technical supervisor to effectively supervise the electrical installation work carried out by the electrical contractor; and